Here’s What You Need to Know About Koh Ngai!

 The main place to go snorkeling on Koh Ngai is along the east and south coasts off Main Beach and Paradise Beach.
 You can reach the reef directly from the sand.

 The first 20 meters or so is mostly sand with some dead coral, however, beyond here you will find about 40 meters of more impressive coral and fish.
-This reef stretches for about 40 meters before reaching a 10 metre drop off at the edge of the reef.
+This reef stretches for about 40 meters before reaching a 10 meter drop off at the edge of the reef.

 While you will find a broad range of tropical fish here, the coral is not the most amazing in Thailand.
 They are mostly hard brown corals, with little to no vibrant soft coral.
 You can see lots of photos of the coral reef here.